 This itinerary is typical of a week-long exploratory trail ride.
 However, the route and content taken may vary slightly dependent upon weather conditions and the availability of accommodation.

-Price includes: horse and tack, accommodation, all meals (breakfast, packed lunch/pub lunch, evening meal - excluding drinks), services of a guide and transport of luggage.
+£1,656pp Price includes: accommodation, all meals (breakfast, packed lunch/pub lunch, evening meal - excluding drinks), services of a guide and transport of luggage.